msecrist-couchbase/smallcb-training-capella/README.md

 perhaps can docker pause/unpause to reduce footprint?

 --------------------------
 have a pool of container instances which are ready to go...

   db-1, db-2, db-3, db-4, etc?

-  write a file on whether db-X is ready to use?
+  perhaps write a file on whether db-X is ready to use?

 ----------------
 diagnosis links